-- Upon review of the District's Strategic Plan as well as the strategic directions and goals of the Colleges, it is apparent that the EDCT as an organization has skill sets needed at the Colleges.
+Upon review of the District's Strategic Plan as well as the Educational Goals of the District and Colleges, it becomes apparent that the EDCT as an organization has skill sets that are needed at the Colleges.
 Overall, this document recommends the alignment of the EDCT's Vision and Mission with the District's and Colleges' Vision and Mission.
-The key will be to retain the positive attributes of nimbleness and flexibility in providing workforce development as well as the ability to successfully secure grant funding and support the educational and vocational training needs of the Colleges. - An example of the area that the EDCT has a skill set that the Colleges desire and need is in taking the lead in offering contract education and notfor-credit programs within the District.
+The key will be to retain the positive attributes of nimbleness and flexibility in providing workforce development as well as the ability to successfully secure grant funding, and support the educational and vocational training needs of the Colleges and District.

+An example of the area that the EDCT has a skill set that the Colleges desire and need is in taking the lead in offering contract education and not for credit programs within the District.
 The other area that could also be successful is in aligning the short-term vocational training offered with the needs of K-12 school districts within the Inland Empire.
-The EDCT could support each Colleges leadership role in offering basic skills, not-forcredit, and non-credit instruction.
+The EDCT could support the District's and Colleges' leadership role in offering basic skills, not for credit, and non-credit instruction.

-Recommendations for District Needs + Institutional Support KVCR TV-FM, PUBLIC RADIO + TELEVISION
+Recommendations for District Alignment KVCR TV-FM, Public Radio & Television